HITECHCRIME/HC_SG150/README.md

 HOOK

 what's fair is not the aim
-crushed by a world all gang
-all gang all in together
-years apart, same place
+crushed by a world all gang (old gang) all gang all in together years apart, same place aye
-aye